 In 1949, while al-Kuwatli was in Egypt signing the treaty which created the Arab Community, a Christian-backed coup deposed him.
 The military, lacking for true ideological background, adopted a nationalist Christian pan-Arab rhetoric proposed by Antun Saadeh and Mishil Aflaq.
 Such combined Pan-Arabism with Snorism becoming new official guideline for Syrian politics.
 It was the end of democracy.
 For the first time in four centuries Christians had the control of the country.

 Internally the new regime instituted Russian inspired governing bodies and Antun Saadeh was titled as National Leader, analogue to the Supreme Leader of the Russian People.
-Muslim majority faced discrimination, the forbidding of polygamy (for the first time in a Muslim country) and even birth control.
+Muslim majority faced discrimination, the forbidding of polygamy (for the first time in a Muslim country) and hashish.
 Many of the Muslim-owned businesses were nationalized and given to loyal Christians of the regime.
 Eastern Syria was somehow colonized by Arab Christians.

 Externally it intended to unify the whole region of Greater Syria (or Levant) including the Sinai Peninsula under Arab Christian domination.
 Obviously such militaristic rhetoric alarmed Syrian neighbors as Syria was the largest and most powerful Levantine country.

 But Saadeh was surrounded by corrupt people who had much more interest in their own personal agenda than in national politics.
 Corruption spread and in 1951 the National Leader in person accused his partners during a reunion.
 Those, alarmed, conspired and killed him blaming Muslims and ironically surrounded Saadeh of a strong cult of personality.
 Persecutions against Muslims increased causing international protest.
 Syrian regime pursued its nationalist rhetoric but in fact its leaders were more occupied in getting richer.